arcanaland/deck-spec/README.md

 ]
 ```

+Note: While the `alt_text` field is shown here for custom cards, it's recommended to use the internationalization files (`names/*.toml`) for alt text to support localization.
+The `alt_text` field in custom cards definitions serves as a fallback or default.

 ### Optional Companion Files

 Decks can link to compatible esoterica files and other companion resources while maintaining separation of concerns: